oliverYoung2001/comm_test/README.md

 ## Tools & Usage

+### 0 network profiler
+`scripts/record.sh` records how to profile network topo of a machine.

 ### 1 conflict_allinone

 This tool can benchmark **together bandwidth** when multiple P2P communications execute simultaneously. (cuda level)